macroecolab/macroecolab.github.io/_members/ryo_nishida.md

 ---

-I am a master's student and I am interested in ant biology.
+Hi, I'm Ryo Nishida.
+I'm a 1st year master's student in the Macroecology Lab.
-I am from Osaka, Japan.
-Best regards.
+I'm originally from Osaka.
+I'm interested in ant biology.